Spectral Triadic Decompositions of Real-World Networks: Empirical Validation

-In \Fig{ground-condmat}, we show graph drawings of two example clusters in a co-authorship network of (over 90K) researchers in Condensed Matter Physics.
+In \Fig{ground-condmat}, we show graph drawings of two example spectral triadic clusters in a co-authorship network of (over 90K) researchers in Condensed Matter Physics.
 The cluster on the left has $16$ vertices and $58$ edges, and has extracted a group of researchers who specialize in optics, ultra fast atoms, and Bose-Einstein condensates.
 Notable among them is the 2001 physics Nobel laureate Wolfgang Ketterle.
 The cluster on the right has $18$ vertices and $55$ edges, and has a group of researchers who all work on nanomaterials; there are multiple prominent researchers in this cluster, including the 1996 chemistry Nobel laureate Richard Smalley, who discovered buckminsterfullerene.
 We stress that the our decomposition found more than a \emph{thousand} such clusters.
+We also note that the Louvain decomposition missed these clusters (end of \Sec{other} and \Fig{comp-cluster}).
+As another demonstration, we look at a computer science citation network.
 Similar extracted clusters of research papers and articles extracted from the DBLP citation network can be seen in \Fig{labelled-dblp}.
-In this case, one cluster is a group of papers on error correcting/detecting codes, while the other is a cluster of logic program and recursive queries papers.
+In this case, one spectral triadic cluster is a group of papers on error correcting/detecting codes, while the other is a cluster of logic program and recursive queries papers.
 It is surprising how well the spectral triadic decomposition finds fine-grained structure in networks, based on just the spectral transitivity.
 This aspect highlights the practical relevance of spectral theorems that decompose graphs into many blocks, rather that the classic Cheeger-type theorems that one produce two blocks.

-\paragraph{Total content of decomposition:} Even though \decompose{} does not explicitly optimize for it, the clusters capture a large fraction of the vertices, and triangles.
-In \Tab{datasummary}, we see the latter values for all the decompositions constructed.
-A significant fraction of both vertices and the total triangle weight is preserved.
-Coverage is also impressive across the board; this is the total Frobenius norm of the decomposition, as a fraction of the total Frobenius norm of $\cA$..
-The cluster sizes vary with the dataset; the Facebook network shows especially large clusters; it also exhibits lower triangle weight retention, which may be an artefact of the fact that it is easier to retain triangle density in smaller clusters.
-A distribution of cluster sizes across datasets in shows in the histograms in the bottom row of \Fig{EDTDHist}.

-\paragraph{Variation of $\eps$:} The algorithm \decompose{} has only one parameter, $\eps$, which determines the cleaning threshold.
-We vary the value of $\eps$ from $0.1$ to $0.5$ on the network ca-HepTh.
-When $\eps$ is smaller, the cleaning process removes fewer edges, but this comes at the cost of lower uniformity.
-For the mathematical analysis in \Sec{decompose}, we require $\eps$ to be smaller than $\tau$.
-On the other hand, the algorithm works in practice for large values of $\eps$.
-The output of \decompose{} on fairly large values of $\eps$ is quite meaningful.